ruslang02/discord-qt/README.md

 By default, the application uses Source Sans Pro font.
 However, if you want an even more seamless experience, you need to obtain a copy of Whitney fonts (commercial fonts used by Discord) and put them into `/assets/fonts` folder.
 In order to activate them, uncomment line with Whitley font in `/src/windows/RootWindow.scss` and rebuild.

 ## Caution
-Discord-QT is against the Discord Terms of Service as an unofficial client, *however* you most likely won't get banned/detected for using this client.
+DiscordQt is against Discord's Terms of Service as an unofficial client, *however* you most likely won't get banned/detected for using this client.

 ## License
 GPL 3.0